bvancamp99/MultiPaste/README.md

 <h3> Improve </h3>
 <ul>
+  <li>What about separating each item into its own file?
+Would require more opening of files on e.g. startup but arguably cleaner than current setup.
+Would make reading and writing more intuitive.</li>
   <li>Gray out edit option unless selected item is text item</li>
   <li>Could perhaps show only a small portion of items at a time and display more when scrolling down.
 Could help with throughput and a clean/simple look.</li>
   <li>Might want another string collection in LocalClipboard to store all keys currently displayed on the visual clipboard</li>